Final report for FNC17-1076

 Winter 2018-2019: Analysis of records, Final report.

 Environmental Benefits: Since we are working to regenerate degraded soil, soil testing at regular intervals is a necessity.
 Of particular concern is biological activity, since 85-90% of soil fertility is due to the biological action of soil borne organisms.
 To this end, I am performing Haney soil tests throughout the project in order to quantify improvements in soil fertility due to the no-dig method of managing the garden beds.
-Soil microbes depend on living root mass for habitat and symbiotic relationships, so I will also be digging out representative plant samples from each transplant method and comparing root systems by weight and photographs.
-Samples are checked at 1 week after setting seedlings and at harvest.
-Our seedlings are started with a commercial potting mix that already contains humus and mycorrhizae in order to provide a jump start for the seedlings as they are set out into the garden beds.
+Soil microbes depend on living root mass for habitat and symbiotic relationships, so our seedlings are started with a commercial potting mix that already contains humus and mycorrhizae in order to provide a jump start for the seedlings as they are set out into the garden beds.
 The commercial potting mix reduces the variability inherent in our home mixed potting mix in order to objectively evaluate the effects of transplanting methods on seedling viability.
-Additionally, the relative success or failure of the paper pot transplanter in the no-dig garden beds and cover crop residue is tracked through its modifications, as its ability to be made to perform in difficult soil conditions will influence the farmer’s choice of whether to use regenerative or “till and drill” practices.
+Additionally, the relative success or failure of the paper pot transplanter in the no-dig garden beds and cover crop residue is tracked through its modifications, as its ability to be made to perform in difficult soil conditions will influence the farmer's choice of whether to use regenerative or “till and drill” practices.

 Economic Benefits: Time is a major investment in any market garden crop, so time invested in the various activities of seeding, setting, and weeding is tracked, recorded, and compared between transplanting methods for each crop.
 Yield and quality of each crop is also tracked and compared between transplanting methods, since that is the ultimate measure of the success of a particular production practice.